simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 ### Task 1 - Microphone input

 If you are using a recent version of p5 you'll need to run a local server for this worksheet.
 If you've forgotten how to do that you can check [here](https://github.com/processing/p5.js/wiki/Local-server).
+When using a local server you may find that any changes you mkae to the code do not show up in the browser, this may be due to the browser cache and can be remedied with a hard refresh (Cmd+Shift+R on a Mac, and Ctrl+F5 on a PC).

 Have a look at the [`p5.AudioIn`](https://p5js.org/reference/#/p5.AudioIn) example and get it working on your machine.
 You might want to make the canvas bigger as on this example it's really tiny.
 At the time of writing there was an issue with `p5.AudioIn` (in the latest version of p5.sound) and Firefox, so please use Chrome or Safari.

 Notice in this example you are required to press the mouse cursor on the canvas before it starts working.
 If you are using Chrome you'll notice there is a warning in the console about the AudioContext not being allowed to start.
 This is to force developers to include a play button or such like so that users can choose to play a sound rather than it just blasting as soon as you open a webpage.
 You can read more about it [here](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio).
 One way to get around this is to call the [`userStartAudio()`](https://p5js.org/reference/#/p5/userStartAudio) function inside the `setup()` function.
 In this example pressing the mouse cursor on the canvas calls `userStartAudio()`.

+If you don't have a microphone on your computer you could instead just use an audio track for the audio input.
+If this is what you;re doing you can start from the code of this [`getLevel()` example](https://p5js.org/reference/#/p5.Amplitude/getLevel).

 I'm going to base my audio-visualiser off of [Demo 3](https://tympanus.net/Development/AudioVisualizers/index3.html).
 This example consists on rotating points and lines that move in time to the music.